 What is an Orthotist?

-An orthotist is a university qualified allied health professional with both clinical and technical skills.
-The orthotist’s role is to assess, apply and provide education regarding the use and care of an appropriate orthotic device that meets the individual’s needs.
-Orthotists apply evidence based practice when designing and manufacturing all appliances, to ensure the most favourable treatment outcomes.
+An orthotist is a tertiary qualified allied health professional with both clinical and technical skillsets.
+The orthotist’s role is to assess, apply and educate regarding the use and care of an appropriate orthotic device that meets a patient’s needs.
+Orthotists apply evidence based practice when designing and manufacturing all appliances, to increase the likelihood of positive a treatment outcome.

 What is an orthosis?